mendix/docs/content/en/docs/deployment/mendix-cloud-deploy/environments-new.md

 {{% /alert %}}

 {{% alert color="info" %}}
-If your app is running on Cloud Foundry, you can use the **New Theme** toggle to switch between this new UI and the [legacy UI](/developerportal/deploy/environments/).
-If your app is running on Kubernetes, the new UI displays by default.
+While this feature is in Beta, you can use the **New Theme** toggle to switch between this new UI and the [legacy UI](/developerportal/deploy/environments/).
+For apps running on Kubernetes, the new UI displays by default and cannot be toggled off.
 {{% /alert %}}

 ## Introduction